iovation/rpmcpan/README.md

 The JSON object after the distribution name supports a number of keys:

+* `rpm_name`: The name to use for the RPM, after the prefixed "perl-".
+  Defaults to the distribution name.
 * `provides`: A list of additional features provided by the RPM, in case the list fetched from MetaCPAN is incomplete.
 Mostly used to name programs, since MetaCPAN is aware only of modules.